“No, No, No, I don’ want to stay in France another year!”

 Second-year in France –

 My second year in France was more about settling into life.
-We had friends and some of the boring routines that once seemed interesting and fun were becoming a busy annoyance.
+We had friends, and some of the monotonous routines that once seemed interesting and fun were becoming a busy annoyance.

 In many ways, our life looked a lot like it used to look when we lived in California with a lot of routines, only with a French twist.

 Wake Up -Get kids ready for school -Get baguettes -Go to the outdoor market -Do a little work on our computers -Pick up youngest child from school -cook diner etc. etc. Sound familiar?

 At first, I thought I must be going through some kind of culture shock but ruled that out almost immediately because I was pretty well adjusted.

 It took me a while to figure out, but I was in a rut.
 I guess you could say I was bored with the routine of my life in France.

 The emotional and behavioural roller-coaster someone experiences when Living and or working in another culture.

-According to Paul Allen in his book titled The Truth about Moving Abroad and Whether It’s Right for You: Should I Stay or Should I Go?, nearly 10 million Americans and 50% of Brits dream of living abroad.
-Ironically 25% of those Brits who actually take the plunge end up returning home, presumably because the reality of living abroad (culture shock) wasn’t what they expected.
+According to Paul Allen in his book titled The Truth About Moving Abroad and Whether It’s Right for You: Should I Stay or Should I Go?, nearly 10 million Americans and 50% of Brits dream of living abroad.
+Ironically 25% of those Brits who take the plunge end up returning home, presumably because the reality of living abroad (culture shock) wasn’t what they expected.